 In May 2014, FASB issued Revenue from Contracts with Customers, Topic 606 (Accounting Standards Update No. 2014-09 (ASU 2014-09)), which provides a framework for the recognition of revenue, with the objective that recognized revenues properly reflect amounts an entity is entitled to receive in exchange for goods and services.
-This guidance will be effective for interim and annual reporting periods beginning after December 15, 2016.
+This guidance will be effective for interim and annual reporting periods beginning after December 15, 2017.
 The Company is currently evaluating the impact of adopting ASU 2014-09 on its consolidated financial statements.

-Various other accounting standards and interpretations have been issued with 2014 effective dates and effective dates subsequent to December 31, 2014.
-We have evaluated the recently issued accounting pronouncements that are currently effective or will be effective in 2015 and believe that none of them have had or will have a material effect on our financial position, results of operations or cash flows.
+Various other accounting standards and interpretations have been issued with 2015 effective dates and effective dates subsequent to December 31, 2015.
+The Company has evaluated the recently issued accounting pronouncements that are currently effective or will be effective in 2015 and believe that none of them have had or will have a material effect on the Company's financial position, results of operations or cash flows.